CPaulZyf/DaFPL/README.md

 ## 2. Running Federated Training

-To start a  process, you can run:
+To start a  process,  run the following:

 ```bash
 python federated_main.py \